 More healthcare-related regulatory news for plan sponsors, including links to detailed information.

-To read the entire set of FAQs, click here.
+To read the entire report, click here.

 IRS updated FAQs for government entities regarding cafeteria plans

 The IRS has updated a set of frequently asked questions (FAQs) and answers regarding cafeteria plans of government entities on its website.
 To access the updated web page, click here.